IM23a-hajnikm/IM23a-hajnikm/README.md

 ---

 ## 🚀 About Me
-- 🎓 Completed Applikationsentwicklung EFZ with BM
+- 🎓 3rd year Applikationsentwicklung EFZ with BM
 - 🔧 Strong in **problem solving, analytical thinking, teamwork, and time management**
 - 🌱 Always learning and improving my skills in **modern web development and software engineering**